NRRA Board President

 Transfer Station Coordinator (Retired), Town of Hampton, NH

 On the personal side, with degrees in Politics and Early American History, Mark is an avid historian and active in a number of historical re-enactor groups.
-He’s also been elected or appointed to several boards, committees and commissions in his hometown of Somersworth, NH.
+He’s also been elected or appointed to several boards, committees and commissions in his hometown of Somersworth, NH including the Strafford Regional Planning Commission.
 Somewhere along the line, he became the founder of the Atlantic Surfing Museum.
 Also, you can see him working the End Zone at Gillette Stadium firing his musket at New England Revolution and New England Patriots games.

 Highway Director, Town of Sunapee, NH

 Scott is new to the NRRA Board as of January 2020.
 Bio and Picture coming soon.